Wall Street Analyst Upgrade ICICI Bank Limited [IBN]. What else is Wall St. saying

 Trading performance analysis for IBN stock

-ICICI Bank Limited [IBN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
-With this latest performance, IBN shares dropped by -4.05% in over the last four-week period, additionally plugging by 9.57% over the last 6 months – not to mention a rise of 11.19% in the past year of trading.
+ICICI Bank Limited [IBN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.85.
+With this latest performance, IBN shares dropped by -7.65% in over the last four-week period, additionally plugging by 6.84% over the last 6 months – not to mention a rise of 14.07% in the past year of trading.

 ICICI Bank Limited [IBN]: A deeper dive into fundamental analysis